iandunn/WordPress-Skeleton/README.md

 * *.htaccess* rewrite rules for all root-level *.php* files to live in */wordpress/*, but still be accessed from */*
 * */content/uploads* symlink replaced with actual directory
 * TwentyTen symlink removed from */content/themes/*
-* Akismet added as git submodule in */content/plugins/akismet/*
+* Akismet added as Git submodule in */content/plugins/akismet/*
 * *.gitignore* pruned for unnecessary entries
 * */content/mu-plugins/* directory removed